mozilla/gecko-dev/mobile/android/docs/index.rst

 -  Install `Android
    Studio <https://developer.android.com/studio/install>`_.
+-  If on Windows, create a JAVA_HOME environment variable and set it to the path of the Android Studio jbr.
+With the default installation locations, it is ``C:\Program Files\Android\Android Studio\jbr``.
 -  Choose File->Open from the toolbar
 -  Navigate to the root of your ``mozilla-central`` source directory and click “Open”